TheShonuff/My-Eleventy-Blog/content/who/index.md

 ![XKCD Comic](https://imgs.xkcd.com/comics/duty_calls.png)

+Now don't get me wrong.
+I'm not saying it was one particular groups fault.
+The social media model had reached a tipping point and just changed for the worse.

-I grew tired of the constant arguments, so I left the space.
-I looked for something that was the farthest thing from the Internet.
-Instead of being inspired and I was burnout and beatup by the constant arugments that came with being an online presence.
+I ended up growing tired of the constant arguments, and blatant disinformation so I just picked up and left the space.
+I went looking for an occupation that was the farthest possbile distance from the Internet.

 ![throw computer](https://media.giphy.com/media/ghutdpgRkhkxq/giphy.gif)

-### Automotive Diagnostics
+### Enter Automotive Diagnostics

 ![image](https://thedudeway.com/blog-images/jeep.jpg)